Accessibility statement for www.scottishhumanrights.com

 Some of our older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 However, we always strive to ensure our content is as accessible as possible.
-Therefore, if you come across a document that isn’t accessible please let us know.
+Therefore, if you come across a document that isn’t accessible please let us know and we may be able to provide it in an alternative format.